What are you building at Cabrini?

 The design involves closing the entrance to the underground carpark off Isabella Street, which will reduce traffic on that street, and increased underground carparking.

 Will there be an increase in the number of beds as a result of this development?

 There will be an overall net increase of 48 beds.

 Will Cabrini provide more carparking as part of this redevelopment?

 The new clinical building will provide a net gain of 93 carparking spaces.
 It also includes a new bicycle facility to encourage cycling to work.

 What will the new clinical building cost?

 We estimate the total cost of the new facility including medical equipment, fitout and associated works to be approximately $120 million.
 This is a significant investment in the future health and wellbeing of our local community.

 How will the new building be funded?

 Cabrini is a not-for-profit health service.
 We do not rely on direct government or church funding.
 We rely substantially on the goodwill of our generous donors, who support us in various ways including bequests.
-Our new clinical building will be funded significantly by donors’ generosity and commitment.
+The Gandel Wing will be funded significantly by donors’ generosity and commitment.